christc4/web/sites/avsbq.org/index.md

 	- no ""
 	- forgoing 'pre' and 'code'
 		- object?
+	- Combined selectors for nav li li>ul,nav li>ul into nav li ul since both refer to <ul> inside a <li>.
+	- flex basis to flex 1
+	- list style type to...
+	- margin left right, and so on

-  is minification a fruitless endeavour?
+- is minification a fruitless endeavour?
 	- will images offset any potential gains?
 		- compare the favicon of [mo](https://mohdsaed.com) and [luke](https://lukesmith.xyz)
 	- [asymptote](handbook/cs/coding/wolfram/asymptote)